lsinha1/splitlearning.github.io/index.md

 alt="AI for All | Speedtalk | Ramesh Raskar" width="240" height="180" /></a>
 <br /><br />

+**Abstract:**  In the simplest of configurations of split learning, each client (for example, radiology center) trains a partial deep  network up to a specific layer known as the cut layer.
+The outputs at the cut layer are sent to another entity  (server/another client) which completes the rest of the training without looking at raw data from any client that holds the raw data.
+This completes a round of forward propagation without sharing raw data.
+The gradients are now back propagated again from its last layer until the cut layer in a similar fashion.
+The gradients at the cut layer (and only these gradients) are sent back to radiology client centers.
+The rest of back propagation is now completed at the radiology client centers.
+This process is continued until the distributed split learning network is trained without looking at each others raw data.</font>

 ## Outline
 - [Frequently asked questions](#faq)
 - [Upcoming tutorial](#ut)